chipbuster/SDS385/exercises/exercises04/sgd_c++/hints.md

 #### Sparse Vectors Fail Hard

+NOTE: The following section was written when Eigen 3.2.9 was the latest version.
+I was already seeing references to improved sparse support on Mercurial at the time--it may be that sparse vectors will work just fine for you now.

 You'd think we could solve the problem by making the gradient vector sparse.
 Then Eigen would know that when we do `gradient.cwiseSquare()`, it's only supposed to square the nonzero elements of the gradient, and maybe we could do